-PSHE Personal, social and health A non-statutory subject in which pupils learn about themselves, other people, rights, responsibilities and PHE education Public Health England relationships.
-An executive agency of the Department of Health and Social Care which aims to protect and improve the nation's health and wellbeing.
-RSHE Relationships, sex and health education A compulsory subject from Year 7 for all pupils.
+Personal, social A non-statutory subject in which pupils learn about and health themselves, other people, rights, responsibilities and education relationships.
+Relationships, sex and health education A compulsory subject from Year 7 for all pupils.
 Includes the teaching of sexual health, reproduction and sexuality, as well as promoting positive relationships.
-SCR Single central record A statutory secure record of recruitment and identity checks for all permanent and temporary staff, proprietors, contractors, external coaches and instructors, and volunteers who attend the school in a non-visitor capacity.
-SENCO Special educational needs coordinator A statutory role within all schools maintaining oversight and coordinating the implementation of the school's special educational needs policy and provision of education to pupils with special educational needs.
-SLT Senior leadership team Staff members who have been delegated leadership responsibilities in a school.
-TRA Teaching Regulation Agency An executive agency of the DfE with responsibility for the regulation of the teaching profession.
-VSH Virtual school head Virtual school heads are in charge of promoting the educational achievement of all the children looked after by the local authority they work for, and all children who currently have, or previously had, a social worker.
+Single central record A statutory secure record of recruitment and identity checks for all permanent and temporary staff, proprietors, contractors, external coaches and instructors, and volunteers who attend the school in a non-visitor capacity.
+Special A statutory role within all schools maintaining oversight educational and coordinating the implementation of the school's needs special educational needs policy and provision of coordinator education to pupils with special educational needs.
+Senior Staff members who have been delegated leadership leadership team responsibilities in a school.
+Teaching An executive agency of the DfE with responsibility for Regulation the regulation of the teaching profession.
+Agency the regulation of the teaching profession.
+Virtual school heads are in charge of promoting the Virtual school educational achievement of all the children looked after head by the local authority they work for, and all children who currently have, or previously had, a social worker. and health education Relationships, sex and health education Single central record Special educational needs coordinator Senior leadership team Teaching Regulation Agency Virtual school

-1. Definitions
+Definitions